aroran1/graphql-authors-app/guides/serverSetup.md

-# Server setup and queries
+# Server setup and Queries
+Queries are generally the GET oprations.

 ### basic graphql api with express
 server/index-basic-graphql-express.js